 The biggest of the PR crises took place in June, when various Arabic countries cut political ties with Qatar.
 The fallout had a major impact on Qatar Airways, leading to flight cancellations and the closure of Qatar Airways offices in certain Middle East locations.
 In order to assess the impact of this event, the original BrandsEye study period was extended.

-In the hours that followed the emergence of the crisis, the airline saw an immediate drop in positive sentiment.
-Issues around flight cancellations/rerouting, a lack of clarity regarding refunds and the levying of penalties all drove frustration.
+In the hours that followed the initial announcement of the Qatar embargo, the airline saw an immediate drop in positive sentiment.
+Issues around flight cancellations and rerouting, a lack of clarity regarding refunds and the levying of penalties caused increased customer frustration.
 Many passengers took to social media to express their dissatisfaction.
-Further reputational damage was caused when FC Barcelona and FC AlAhli canceled their sponsorship deals with the airline.

-Having hovered at a healthy 36% on 4 June based on daily sentiment analysis, positive sentiment had tumbled to a mere 4% by the 5th.
-Negative sentiment, by contrast, reached an all-time high of 33% on June 6th.
+Having hovered at a healthy 36% on 4 June based on daily sentiment analysis, positive sentiment dropped to 4% by 5 June.
+Negative sentiment, by contrast, peaked at 33% on 6 June.

 Despite the severity and scale of the crisis, within 48 hours of implementing processes to deal with the fallout, sentiment toward the airline began recovering.